amrmohamed25/Round-Robin/README.md

 # Round-Robin

-Page 1 of 2
-Assignment 2 - Queues using Linked List Implementation 1 Queues Implementation
+1 Queues Implementation

 A queue differs from a stack in that its insertion and removal routines follow the first-in, first out (FIFO) principle Elements may be inserted at any time, but only the element, which has been in the queue the longest, may be removed.